+It was obvious long before the pandemic that we need well-prepared and compassionate workers in the health and medicine fields.
+Health and medicine are crucial to our everyday lives—and some students are made the thrive in the field.
+If you’re considering pursuing a health science major, these schools are a great place to start your search.
 All the colleges and universities on this list are located in the Western US and offer fantastic, comprehensive health science programs in varying disciples—and you connect with all of them quickly and easily!
 You’ll find a green “Connect me” button underneath each featured Health and Medicine school.
 If you’re interested in learning more, just click the button—then they'll reach out to you with more info.
-This could be your launch point to a great health care career!
+This could be your launch point to an excellent health care career!

 California Baptist University

 California Baptist University is a private, church-affiliated liberal arts university with a 160-acre campus in Riverside, California—60 miles east of Los Angeles.
 This larger University has a student body of 11,045, a 14:1 student-faculty ratio, and an average class size of 22 students.
 CBU offers health care majors through the College of Nursing—with bachelor’s, master’s, and doctoral degrees—and the College of Health Science—with programs in Allied Health, Physician Assistant Studies, Public Health Sciences, and more.

 Colorado Christian University

 Colorado Christian University is a religious-oriented, coeducational university with a 26-acre campus in Lakewood, Colorado—only 10 miles from Denver.
 With 7,587 students on campus, new students can expect a 16:1 student-faculty ratio and classes of fewer than 20 students.
 Students can pursue physical and occupational therapy, medicine, and more or apply for CCU’s Bachelor of Science Nursing program, which offers extensive experience through partnerships with hospitals throughout the Denver metro area.

-Founded in 1858, Linfield University is an independent, comprehensive undergraduate university with a 189-acre campus In McMinnville, Oregon—38 miles from Portland.
+Linfield University is an independent, comprehensive undergraduate university with a 189-acre campus In McMinnville, Oregon—38 miles from Portland.
 The University offers its 1,500 students an 11:1 student-faculty ratio and class sizes of fewer than 20 students.
 Linfield offers majors in Biochemistry & Molecular Biology, Biology, Chemistry, Exercise Science, Psychology, and Public Health: Health Promotion as well as numerous minors and pre-professional advising tracks.